alberto-rj/recipe-page/README.md

 ### Continued development

-It would be good, if I could:
+It would be nice if I could:

-- implement the design of this challenge **without** using CSS Media Query.
+- Implement the design of this challenge without using CSS Media Query.
-- animate each recipe section when the user is scrolling on the page.
+- Animate each recipe section when the user is scrolling on the page.

 ### Useful resources